madjava/my-ckad-journey/README.md

   This is not an exhaustive list though but found these to be common ones and can save you some typing, time and reduce typos too

-- Learn to use the `-h` help flag for quick info on imperative commands if you are stuck or not entirely sure at that moment. e.g.
+- Learn to use the `-h` help flag for quick info on imperative commands if you are stuck or not entirely sure at that moment or want to quickly verify command options available. e.g.
   - `k run -h`
   - `k expose -h`
   - `k create -h`